iSOLveIT/protege_owl/_sources/index.rst.txt

 | The other reason for SHACL is that real world data is messy.
 Over the
   span of this tutorial, you may have experienced a point where you made an error, and the reasoner marked your ontology as invalid.
-If you haven’t, congratulations, but as you work with Protégé more you will experience it.
+If you haven't, congratulations, but as you work with Protégé more you will experience it.
 This is another by product of using a logic-based language.
 Simply having one inconsistency makes the entire model invalid.
 For small examples this is not a problem.
-When one has tens, hundreds, or even thousands of individuals it isn’t that difficult to find the problem and fix it.
+When one has tens, hundreds, or even thousands of individuals it isn't that difficult to find the problem and fix it.
 However, when dealing with Big Data where one has tens of thousands, millions, or more individuals the prevalence of bad data may be huge.